dzup/stop-spammers/README.md

-This Script will create a example /etc/hosts file from repository https://raw.githubusercontent.com/matomo-org/referrer-spam-list/master/spammers.txt
+This Script will create a example /etc/hosts file from repository

-and file CUSTOM_SPAMMERS
+https://raw.githubusercontent.com/matomo-org/referrer-spam-list/master/spammers.txt

-to redirect to 127.0.0.1 for default
+then adding content of file CUSTOM_SPAMMERS making each URL redirect 127.0.0.1 by default

 run
 ./block-spammers -h